-What follows is a detailed report on serious areas of concern that if left unchecked will have deadly consequences.
+What our review found is detailed in the full Designation Request, and reports on serious areas of concern that if left unchecked will have deadly consequences.
 Areas of concern include:

-- Inadequate mitigation of potential affects to fish and fish habitat, - A SARA Schedule 1 species at risk, - No provision for limits and design objectives for effluent temperature, - Dangerous effluent quality as it enters the stream, - Low ratio of stream flow to effluent flow, - Inadequate attention to climate change and cumulative effects, - Narrow and weak temperature data, - Underestimated population growth capacity, - Groundwater depletion leading to reduction in stream flows, - Deficient notification and consultation with impacted landowners, and - A basic lack of a clear and traceable path to understand how many key decisions and conclusions were made.
+- Inadequate mitigation of potential affects to fish and fish habitat, - A SARA Schedule 1 species at risk, - No provision for limits and design objectives for effluent temperature (thermal pollution), - Dangerous effluent quality as it enters the stream (chemical pollution and oxygen depletion) - Low ratio of stream flow to effluent flow, - Inadequate attention to climate change and cumulative effects, - Narrow and weak data used to predict future effluent temperature, - Underestimated population growth capacity, - Groundwater depletion leading to reduction in stream flows, - Deficient notification and consultation with impacted landowners, and - A basic lack of a clear and traceable path to understand how many key decisions and conclusions were made.